luminome/angular-cli-one/notes.md

 Because a model is a class, to generate it use --type option like this:

-ng generate class hero --type=model
+ng generate class entities/com/com --type=model

 const flatMeta = (m:object, a:[] | any) => {